ImtiazVision/Amazon-Web-Services-AWS-/Chunk_9_AWS_Lambda.md

 **AWS Lambda** : is best suited for tiny, static code snippets.
 Lambda functions are part of the infrastructure, not the application.
 One of our favorite ways to utilize Lambda is as a plugin system for other AWS services like S3, ALB, CloudFormation, CloudFront, Kinesis, CloudWatch, etc.

+**CloudFormation** : is almost often used in AWS.
+It allows us to create and change AWS objects without having to use the terminal or write fragile scripts.
+With practice, the time savings quickly outweigh the initial outlay.
+Even for developers, the ability to neatly deconstruct and reconstruct our AWS setup in one click is priceless.